-Tesla that hit firetruck was using automated driving system
+Feds suspect Tesla using automated system in firetruck crash

-DETROIT (AP) — A Tesla that crashed into a firetruck in California last month was operating on one of the company’s automated driving systems, U.S. safety regulators said Wednesday.
+DETROIT (AP) — U.S. investigators suspect that a Tesla was operating on an automated driving system when it crashed into a firetruck in California last month, killing the driver and critically injuring a passenger.

 The National Highway Traffic Safety Administration said Wednesday it has dispatched a special crash investigation team to look into the Feb.
-18 crash in Northern California that killed the Tesla driver and critically injured a passenger.
+18 crash in Northern California where emergency responders had to cut open the Tesla to remove the passenger.
+Four Contra Costa County firefighters had minor injuries.

 The probe is part of a larger investigation by the agency into multiple instances of Teslas on Autopilot crashing into parked emergency vehicles that are tending to other crashes.